Vicky Kalogera: Career and research

 Kalogera is the Daniel I. Linzer Distinguished University Professor at Northwestern University.
 She serves as the director of the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
 Her current research covers a range a topics in theoretical astrophysics, including the study of gravitational waves detected by LIGO, the development of models for X-ray binaries, LSST, and predicting the progenitors of supernovae.

 In the 2022–25 cycle, Kalogera served as the vice president of the board of the Aspen Center for Physics.
 She was a trustee from 2014–2020.

+In 2023, Kalogera was selected to chair Northwestern University's Data Science and Artificial Intelligence Steering Committee.
+In 2024, she became the founding director of the NSF-Simons AI Institute for the Sky (NSF-Simons SkAI), a multi-institution research institute dedicated to AI-empowered astronomy.
+Also in 2024, Kalogera played a key role in Northwestern University joining as a founding partner of the Giant Magellan Telescope (GMT) consortium, and she represents Northwestern on the consortium's Board of Directors.